 After that, it was time to spray our favorite finish from Total Boat, the Halcyon clear gloss varnish.
 You can get 15% off your order using the code "WOODBREW1" at check out!

 Step 5: Attach Shelf to Wall and Add Torsion Box

 After those pieces were done drying, we can attach the shelf to the wall which some screws going into the studs.
 We want the torsion box to sit on top of our existing t-track table, so we need this shelf to be the height of the torsion box higher than the t-track table.
 I hope that makes sense!
 We need the bottom of the torsion box to be sitting on the table and the bottom of the torsion box is in line with the shelf.

-We used this awesome digital level that tells you how far up or down you need to go!
+We used this awesome digital level (affiliate link) that tells you how far up or down you need to go!
 It's super important that this shelf is perfectly level.
 After the shelf gets installed, we separated each hinge and screwed one side to the box and one side to the shelf.
 Then we could scoot the two together and reattach the hinges.